 Salt Lake City Neighborhood Map

-If you have children then this is probably one of the most important thing you should be thinking about.
+If you have children then this is probably one of the most important things to think about before moving to Salt Lake City.
 Where are your kids going to go to school?
 How good is the school when compared to the others in the area?
 Does the school specialize in a certain subject and will your children enjoy that?
-These are all serious questions that need answered.

 In Salt Lake City, there are two school districts: Salt Lake City School District and Granite School District.
 Located directly in Salt Lake City, there are: